FAQ

 • What if My Actual Educational Costs Exceed the Estimated Expenses?

-• How Do I Receive My Aid?
+• How Do I Receive My Graduate Student Aid?

 The disbursement method of fellowships and extramural funding depends on the type of assistance.
 For more information, please visit the Graduate Division Financial Support website.